lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 In this article I'll walk you through the steps of implementing the SMP protocol in your PineTime firmware.
 I'll show you my implementation for Mynewt OS, which you may use for reference.

-# Simple Management Procotol for Firmware Upgrade
+# Simple Management Procotol for Firmware Update

 The open-source Simple Management Protocol (SMP) was originally created for flashing firmware on devices running Mynewt and Zephyr operating systems.
 SMP is based on the Bluetooth LE Generic Attribute (GATT) Profile.